visionequipment/arp/docs/usermanual.md

 ## Usage

+Since the ARP ROSE-AP component is a Flask application, you could execute HTTP requests directly to it, but you would lose all benefits of using the FIWARE Orion Context Broker.
+If you want to know the API exposed by the ROSE-AP application, see [API](api.md).

-To start using ARP ROSE-AP (TrackGen), the user must establish at least three FIWARE subscriptions:
+To start using ARP ROSE-AP (TrackGen), the user must create at least three FIWARE subscriptions:
 - subscription for the PointCloud entities (Orion must forward them to TrackGen);
 - subscription for the area parameter of the Device entities (Orion must forward them to TrackGen);
 - subscription for the Measurement entities (Orion must forward them to the Target application).